mabatko/Gaming-in-AWS/README.md

 **TLDR:** This repository contains information on how I set up my low cost remote gaming environment in AWS and how you can do it too.

+If you are not interested in how I came to final setup, you can skip the theory and jump right to [pre-requisites](#-pre-requisites).

 ![KSP menu](ksp.png)

 ## Motivation